Post masthead background

 Key Features to Evaluate in Property Management Technology

 Not all technology delivers equal value.
-When evaluating solutions, four criteria separate effective tools from basic software:
+When evaluating property management solutions, four criteria separate effective tools from basic software:

 1. System integration: Does it connect to existing PMS, accounting systems, and cloud storage?
 Siloed tools create data gaps.